devmaiko/nest-template-ts/README.md

 ![Nest.js Logo](https://nestjs.com/img/logo_text.svg)

-This is a template project for a Nest.js application, featuring a variety of commonly used technologies and best practices.
+This is a simple template project for a Nest.js application, featuring a variety of commonly used technologies and best practices.

 ## Features